College & University Reads Resources

 If you already have an author in mind, we will help you quickly find out if the speaker is within your budget and available for the date of your event.
 If for some reason they are not, we can help you find alternatives suitable for your program.

-If you are already in contact with Penguin Random House’s Academic Marketing department about your title selection, you do not need to start from scratch when booking the author.
-We work in tandem with our colleagues in
+If you are already in contact with Penguin Random House’s Higher Education sales team about your title selection, you do not need to start from scratch when booking the author.
+The PRH Speakers Bureau works in tandem with our sales team and will ensure the process is easy for you.

 • Most standard author visits include a keynote speech, Q&A session, and book signing.
 It is very important that any activities beyond this be discussed from the beginning of the planning process to ensure a memorable event for your students while also respecting the author’s professional and personal schedules.